 1. Acquire a good list

 Identify the companies that are going to be most receptive to your product/service.

 When you purchase a list from a list broker/owner, remember, no list is pristine.
-The data is only as accurate as the date the contact was gathered.
+The data is only as accurate as of the date the contact was gathered.
 This may mean you will have an element of data cleansing/acquisition within your calls.

 Oh yes, if you’re going to gather names from directory enquiries, don’t expect the quality to be great.
-If you are targeting senior decision makers, try cleaning the list first to acquire names.
+If you are targeting senior decision-makers, try cleaning the list first to acquire names.
 There’s nothing worse than trying to hold a peer to peer conversation with someone when you are calling them Mr/Miss because you don’t know their first name!

 Factor data cleansing into your prep time, there’s nothing worse than saying you’re going to spend twenty hours purely prospecting to generate interest in your next product launch/seminar when in actual fact you need to spend fifteen hours cleansing names.

 2. Sound compelling